-In March 2011, the Company was provided with a loan from its related party Gravel and Sand Pits Bulgaria AD at the total amount of EUR 1,001 thousand.
+In March 2011, the Company was provided with an unsecured loan from its related party Gravel and Sand Pits Bulgaria AD at the total amount of EUR 1,001 thousand.
 It is intended to finance the working capital needs of the Company.
-The loan is unsecured and is repayable in March 2012.
+In 2012 the loan was prolonged with one more year.
 Interest is charged at 1M Sofibor rate plus spread of 2.30%.
-During the year the Company repaid EUR 99 thousand of the loan.
+During the year the Company repaid EUR 57 thousand of the loan.